-Syntax Description hostname Name of the remote host. ip-address IP address of the remote host. srp Specifies Traceroute Service Routing Protocol. name Name of the DHT key.
+Syntax Description hostname Name of the remote host. ip_address IP address of the remote host. srp Specifies Traceroute Service Routing Protocol. name Name of the DHT key.
 Command Defaults No default behavior values Command Modes EXEC configuration mode.
 Usage Guidelines Traceroute is a widely available utility on most operating systems.
 Similar to ping, traceroute is a valuable tool for determining connectivity in a network.
 Ping allows the user to find out if there is a connection between the two end systems.
 Traceroute does this as well, but additionally lists the intermediate routers between the two systems.
 Users can see the routes that packets can take from one system to another.
 Use the traceroute command to find the route to a remote host when either the hostname or the IP address is known.
-The traceroute command uses the TTL field in the IP header to cause routers and servers to generate specific return messages.
-Traceroute starts by sending a UDP datagram to the destination host with the TTL field set to 1.
-If a router finds a TTL value of 1 or 0, it drops the datagram and sends back an ICMP time-exceeded message to the sender.
-The traceroute facility determines the address of the first hop by examining the source address field of the ICMP time-exceeded message. decrements the TTL f value of 1, discards th continues until the TT top, traceroute sends a UDP packet with a TTL value of 2.
-The first router field by 1 and sends the datagram to the next router.
-The second router sees a TTL the datagram, and returns the time-exceeded message to the source.
-This process TL is incremented to a value large enough for the datagram to reach the destination timum TTL is reached). the datagram to a very a datagram with an ur datagram has reached its destination, traceroute sets the UDP destination port in y large value that the destination host is unlikely to be using.
-When a host receives precognized port number, it sends an ICMP "port unreachable" error to the source. es to the traceroute facility that it has reached the destination.
+The traceroute command uses the TTL field in the IP header to cause routers and servers specific return messages.
+Traceroute starts by sending a UDP datagram to the destination TTL field set to 1.
+If a router finds a TTL value of 1 or 0, it drops the datagram and sends be time-exceeded message to the sender.
+The traceroute facility determines the address of the examining the source address field of the ICMP time-exceeded message. ges.
+Traceroute starts by sending a UDP datagram to the destination host with the a router finds a TTL value of 1 or 0, it drops the datagram and sends back an ICMP ge to the sender.
+The traceroute facility determines the address of the first hop by To identify the next hop, traceroute sends a UDP packet with a TTL value of 2.
+The first ro decrements the TTL field by 1 and sends the datagram to the next router.
+The second router value of 1, discards the datagram, and returns the time-exceeded message to the source.
+Th continues until the TTL is incremented to a value large enough for the datagram to reach the host (or until the maximum TTL is reached). the datagram to a very a datagram with an un datagram has reached its destination, traceroute sets the UDP destination port in a large value that the destination host is unlikely to be using.
+When a host receives arecognized port number, it sends an ICMP "port unreachable" error to the source. es to the traceroute facility that it has reached the destination.